 FICO makes a big difference in your interest rate

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Raising your credit score
+Improving your score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

-Curious about credit scores?
-Call us at 954-375-7774.
+Curious about your FICO score?
+Call us: 954-375-7774.